Matt-Jones-Developer/beat_the_clock/README.md

 This weeks task was to build a quiz app.
 For some reason I have really struggled with this one.

 I had to go and see family this weekend, so haven't had anywhere near enough time to work on this.
+I am now ill also which has only added to my issue of figuring out the logic correctly.
 Sadly I will be submitting what I have, currently incomplete and not fully working at all.
 I will have to re-submit this to improve my grade once the logic has been achieved.

 I felt like a lot of what we were shown in class this week should of helped me.
 But I found it hard to absorb it all this week, I am also not in a good space, conducive to working at all, so it is what it is.